YottaDB/YDBDoc/ProgGuide/ioproc.rst

 X=intexpr Applies to: TRM

 $X positions the cursor to a vertical column on the terminal.
-If NOWRAP is enabled or intexpr<WIDTH, YottaDB/GT.M sets $X=intexpr.
-If WRAP is enabled and intexpr>WIDTH, YottaDB/GT.M sets $X=intexpr#WIDTH, where # is the YottaDB/GT.M modulo operator.
+If NOWRAP is enabled or intexpr<WIDTH, YottaDB sets $X=intexpr.
+If WRAP is enabled and intexpr>WIDTH, YottaDB sets $X=intexpr#WIDTH, where # is the YottaDB modulo operator.
 The resulting $X determines the actual physical position.

-To ensure that $Y and $X match what is occurring visually on the terminal, the YottaDB/GT.M deviceparameters and the device characteristics must match at all times.
+To ensure that $Y and $X match what is occurring visually on the terminal, the YottaDB deviceparameters and the device characteristics must match at all times.

 The terminal hardware may affect physical cursor positioning.
 The X deviceparameter does not change the cursor row or update $Y.